tanakamasayuki/ESP32SyncKit/SPEC.md

 ### 4.5 Error Handling
 - No exceptions; return `bool` for success/failure.
 - On failure, log at appropriate level; caller is expected to recover.
+- Errors only log and continue running (no assert/abort).
+Even for misuse, return false and log.

 ### 4.6 Time and Scheduling
 - Assume Arduino `delay()` and tick = 1 ms.